MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/upgrades.md

 Dotfuscator Professional is the industry standard [.NET Obfuscator][net-obfuscator] and is suitable for enterprise developers requiring ongoing support, maintenance, and product updates.
 Additionally, Dotfuscator Professional offers tighter integration with Visual Studio and is licensed for commercial use.

-For more information about the advanced application protection features of Dotfuscator Professional, visit PreEmptive Solutions' [Dotfuscator Overview page][product-about] and [compare it to Community Edition][product-compare].
+For more information about the advanced application protection features of Dotfuscator Professional, visit PreEmptive Solutions' [Dotfuscator Overview page][product-about] and [compare it to Dotfuscator Community][product-compare].
 [Fully supported trials are available at preemptive.com][eval].

 ## See Also

-[This article in the full Dotfuscator CE User Guide][full]
+[This article in the full Dotfuscator Community User Guide][full]

 <!-- Copyright © 2019 PreEmptive Solutions, LLC -->